toddllm/HDMY5/IMAGE_TO_VOXEL.md

 1. The `analyze_image.py` script:

-   - Sends your image to OpenAI's GPT-4 Vision API
+   - Sends your image to OpenAI's GPT-4o model (which includes vision capabilities)
    - Requests a detailed analysis focused on elements that could be recreated in a voxel game
    - Saves the analysis to a text file